 repo download platform/build 23823

-repo sync should effectively remove any commits retrieved via
+repo sync removes any commits retrieved with

 git checkout m/master.

 Note: There are replication

 delays to all servers worldwide, so there's a slight mirroring lag between when a change

 repo download can find the change for all users.